Eurasian Watermilfoil

 Source: USGS, 2018 (via Wikimedia Commons)

-1. Eurasian Watermilfoil has more than 12 leaflet pairs per stem.
+1. Eurasian watermilfoil has more than 12 leaflet pairs per stem.
 Other species have 5 to 10 pairs.

-5. During July and August, reddish flowers form on the surface.
+4. Eurasian watermilfoil tends to branch near the surface, and during July and August, reddish flowers form on the surface.

-Is It Eurasian Watermilfoil? (illustration by Tansy Hylands)
+Is It Eurasian Watermilfoil?

 Further resources for Identifying invasive and native watermilfoils:

-Where has Eurasian Watermilfoil Been Found in the Temagami Area?
+Where Has Eurasian Watermilfoil Been Found in the Temagami Area?

-As of January 2026, Eurasian Watermilfoil has been identified in the NE Arm near the town of Temagami.
+As of January 2026, Eurasian watermilfoil has been identified in the NE Arm near the town of Temagami.

 To see the most up-to-date information for Temagami, go to the invasive Eurasian Watermilfoil (Myriophyllum spicatum) map at EDDMapS and zoom into Lake Temagami.